Growing Crocus Bulbs

 Plant Crocus Flowers For Great Spring And Autumn Color

-Growing Crocus Bulbs adds great color to your garden in the spring and fall
+Growing Crocus Bulbs adds great color to your garden in the spring and fall.

-Learn how to grow crocus flowers
+how to grow crocus

-Crocus bulbs produce those flowers, known to be the earliest precursors of spring, being first to bloom before anything else.
+Crocus produce those flowers, known to be the earliest precursors of spring, being first to bloom before anything else.
 In cold winter locations, the bulbs can be seen popping up through snow to signal the coming of spring.

 On the other hand, lesser-known crocus plants, native to Europe, bloom in the fall around September and October rather than in the spring.
-The inexpensive crocus bulb comes in many sizes and varieties, and is a snap to plant.
+The inexpensive crocus bulb comes in many sizes and varieties, and is a snap to plant

 The Different Types Of Crocus Plants